Parsigecko: Description

-The adult, gravid female holotype had a snout-to-vent length of 39 mm with a slender body 18 mm across, and an elongated snouth.
+The adult, gravid female holotype had a snout-to-vent length of 39 mm with a slender body 18 mm across, and an elongated snout.
 The tail was broken but regenerated, longer than the body, with smooth dorsal caudal scales and two strongly keeled scales on the sides of each annulus.
 The precloacal area was covered with enlarged, elongated scales arranged in a single arch-shaped row, presumably carrying precloacal pores in males.

 The iris of P. ziaiei is yellow and grey with the pupillary slit outlined in yellow.
 The top of the head is cream with many small, dark brown spots forming blotches.
 The sides of the head have a chocolate-brown stripe from below the eye stretching to the side, connecting at the back of the head.
 The body is flecked with brown, the top yellowish-cream in color with 7–8 irregular brown crossbars and the sides light pinkish tan without patterning.
 The limbs are also pinkish tan with irregular brown flecking and cream speckling.
 The tail is yellowish with 6 distinct, brown, semicircle bands with the spaces between broader than the banding.
 Regenerated tail parts are brown with cream blotches.
 The ventral surface of the gecko is light pink to white.

 The genus Parsigecko is distinguished from other genera in Gekkonidae by a combination of the following: dorsal scales that are smooth, granular, subequal in size, not tuberculate and not imbricated, and two strongly keeled scales on the sides of each annulus of the tail.
 It is distinguished from other bent-toed geckos by its lack of dorsal tubercles, and from Microgecko species by its enlarged lateral caudal scales and single row of enlarged subcaudal scales.